Jumio/mobile-sdk-ios/docs/integration_glossary.md

 ### PII

-Personal(ly) Identifiable Information: All of our products deal with highly sensitive data regarding information relating to an identifiable person, which is handled with great care, the best possible security and in compliance with the GDPR
+Personal(ly) Identifiable Information: All of our products deal with highly sensitive data regarding information relating to an identifiable person, which is handled with great care, the best possible security and in compliance with the GDPR.

 ### PP